Saxophone excellence in the heart of OKC

 • MM Instrumental Performance

-• MM Multiple Woodwind Instrumental Performance
+• MM Multiple Woodwind Performance

-• MM Music Composition (secondary elective studies on saxophone)
+• MM Music Composition

 Studio Activities & Ensembles:

-• Saxophone duos, trios, and quartets
+• Saxophone duos, trios, quartets, and saxophone choir

-• OCU Composition Studio collaborations (Project 21)
+• Composition Studio (Project 21) new music collaborations and premieres

 • Off-campus performances and teaching gigs

-• Annual OKC Saxophone Day
+• Annual OCU Saxophone Day (fall)

 How do I apply?